datarefuge/datarescue-dc/index.md

 - **Researchers**: to review URLs the Seeders & Sorters mark as Uncrawlable.
-Consider this path if you have a strong front end web experience and like to find out more information about thing.
+Consider this path if you have a strong front end web experience and like to find out more information about things.

 - **Harvesters**: to figure out how to capture the uncrawlable data.
 Consider this path if you're a hacker